 Emergency call system

 A two-way speech and alarm system is fitted in each property.
-It is designed to provide peace of mind whilst at the same time ensuring complete privacy and independence.
+It's designed to provide peace of mind whilst at the same time ensuring complete privacy and independence.
 In the event of a power failure the system should continue to operate using standby batteries for several hours.
 This system is paid for within the service charge.
-There are no extra charges incurred for using it.

 The Scheme Manager (where provided) will help you understand the emergency call system once you move in.
 The speech module or unit is located in a central position and should pick up your voice from anywhere within your home.